larryboy95/wp-admin/README.md

 * Create user 'dev' with sudo priveleges
 * Restrict ssh access to the IP of the deploying machine
 * Download and install the latest version of WordPress
-* Deploy an existing site from backup
+* Deploy an existing site from `backups/site/html`
+* Use the `wp-config.php` from the fresh WP install
+* Replace the table_prefix paramter in `wp-config.php` with the one from backup
+* Import `backup.sql.gz` to the database
 * Search and replace the site URL
 * Run [wordpress-permissions](wordpress-permissions) to chown the webrrot for user 'dev'
 * Run [os-authorize](os-authorize) to add authorized ssh keys for user 'dev'